derlin/bitdowntoc/README.md

 ## TOC flavors (profiles)

-This tool supports some profiles out-of-the-box: GitLab, GitHub, and dev.to.
+This tool supports some profiles out-of-the-box: GitLab, GitLab 17 (version 17.0 and above), GitHub, and dev.to.
 The Generic profile is perfect for platforms such as BitBucket Server which do not generate anchor links on their own.
 Simply choose your flavor using the profile option (`-p`/`--profile`).

 It is however highly customizable, and the options can also fit many other platforms.